 requestHighestValueLength

-Although it was possible to request any MTU from 23 to 517, since Android 14 the system will always request value 517 ignoring the requested value.
-Hence, this method does not allow to set the MTU value.
+Although it used to be possible to request any value of MTU from 23 to 517, since Android 14 the system will always request value 517 ignoring the requested value.
+Hence, this method does not allow to set custom MTU value.

 Important